ltcrod/historical_genetics_lab/README.md

 # GENERAL BOARD

-Repository created to share, update and fix scripts in our gruoup
+Repository created to share, update and fix scripts in our group